 HOW does a child with classic autism develop into an independent adult?

-On sale now: (book, Kindle, and ibooks) www.amazon.com and www.iuniverse.com
+On sale now: (book, Kindle, and ibooks) www.amazon.com and at www.iuniverse.com

 " Autism-Believe in the Future, from Infancy to Independence " is a positive comprehensive springboard to help everyone recognize the importance of meeting the unique needs and learning styles required for a person with autism to become a productive part of society.
 They cannot do it alone!
 I share with the reader HOW education, therapies, and socialization worked for our daughter during childhood, HOW we tackled adulthood, and HOW we survived as a family.